hmd101/psyphy/docs/examples/mvp/offline_fit_mvp.md

 figure showing the predicted thresholds around the reference including the ground-truth, init threshold contours.

-You can run this example yourself via the corresponding [standalone script](docs/examples/mvp/offline_fit_mvp.py).
+You can run this example yourself via the corresponding standalone script at `docs/examples/mvp/offline_fit_mvp.py`.

 ## Overview